tcartwright/tcdbtools/README.md

 ## Functions

 * [Invoke-DBSafeShrink](/docs/Invoke-DBSafeShrink.md) : This is **NOT** a normal shrink.
-This is based upon a methodolofy suggested by Paul Randal, and will shrink an mdf file ***and*** rebuild all indexes at the same time.
+This is based upon a methodology suggested by Paul Randal, and will shrink an mdf file ***and*** rebuild all indexes at the same time.
 Also this method is typically faster then a normal shrink.
 Can not be used to shrink an LDF file.
-Does not cause fragmentation like a normal shrink.
 * [Invoke-DBDeployAgentJob](/docs/Invoke-DBDeployAgentJob.md) : This function is designed to deploy SQL Agent jobs using variables that can customize the deployment for each server.
 Can be used to quickly update all of your jobs across your entire network even if they need customization per server.
 * [Invoke-DBSqlAgentScripter](/docs/Invoke-DBSqlAgentScripter.md) : Will script out all Sql Agent objects to sql script files.
 * [Invoke-DBMoveIndexes](/docs/Invoke-DBMoveIndexes.md) : Moves all indexes from one file group to another, including heaps and removes fragmentation as they are moved.